yt-project/yt/doc/source/analyzing/analysis_modules/sunrise_export.rst

 .. note::

-    As of :code:`yt-3.0`, the sunrise exporter is not.  currently functional.
+    As of :code:`yt-3.0`, the sunrise exporter is not currently functional.
     This functionality is still available in :code:`yt-2.x`.
 If you would like to use these features in :code:`yt-3.x`, help is needed to port them over.
     Contact the yt-users mailing list if you are interested in doing this.